 Additionally, this is similar to a work experience class in that there are days when we will be simply keeping the gallery open to the public and students, making sure their questions are answered and that they feel welcome.
 This is the gallery's main function and is critical.

-Participation in gallery activities including installation and de-installation and gallery sitting/meeting the public.
+Participation in gallery activities 60% - including installation and de-installation and gallery sitting/meeting the public.
 Be sure to sign the daily attendance sheet.
-(30 points total to Midterm and 30 points total to Final for a total of 60 points)

 Classroom discussion 10%